One of the most frequent pain points for qualitative researchers?

 The time it takes to manually code, analyze and synthesize huge amounts of data from calls, focus groups, interviews, or even open ended surveys.

-This is why we need AI qualitative data analysis.
+This is why researchers need AI qualitative data analysis.

 While AI is not perfect, it is an amazing assistant to help you extract, organize and qualitatively code or theme your data so you can find insights faster.